Louisiana payroll tax and registration guide

 New Louisiana Employer: Register with the Louisiana Department of Revenue

-• You will need to register with this department if you have employees who both live and work in Louisiana.
-If your business is located outside of Louisiana, but your employees work or live in Louisiana you will need to register with this agency.
+• If your business is located outside of Louisiana, but your employees work or live in Louisiana you still need to register with this agency.

 Unemployment Account Number and Tax Rate